Hinduism in Malaysia: Samadhis of Siddhas

 Siddhas have traveled to then Malaya and performed austerities and eventually went into Jeeva Samadhi.
 Jeganatha Swamigal, a disciple of Ramalinga Adigal, was the foremost among a handful of saints who ventured to the then Malaya.
 Jeganatha Swamigal's Samadhi is located at Tapah, Perak.
 Presently, the Jeganatha Swamigal's Samadhi and the land adjacent to its temple is managed by Malaysia Hindu Sangam.
 A new temple enshrining the image of Sri Jeganathar Swami is being erected.

 Other popular Samadhi is of Sannasi Andavar in Cheng, Malacca and Mauna Swamigal in the vicinity of Lord Saturn's temple at Batu Caves.

 Culture

 Worship and deities

 Malaysian Hinduism is diverse, with large urban temples dedicated to specific deities, and smaller temples located on estates.
 The estate temples generally follow the tradition of the Indian region from which the temples' worshippers originate.
 Many people follow the Shaivite, or Saivite, tradition (worship of Shiva), of Southern India.
 However, there are also some Vaishnava Hindus in Malaysia as well, many of them of North Indian extraction, and these Hindus worship in temples such as the Geeta Ashram in Seksyen 52, Petaling Jaya, or the Lakshmi-Narayana Temple in Kampung Kasipillay, Kuala Lumpur.
-Services in these temples are usually conducted in Hindi and English.
+Services in these temples are usually conducted in Tamil and English.

 Folk Hinduism is the most prevalent variety, including spiritualism and worship of village deities.